Outstanding Project Award

 This award is bestowed on a project that applied innovative techniques to a transportation related issue/problem in a planning, design, or operations effort.
 This award is not intended for research or construction projects.
 The project should benefit the profession through greater understanding of a transportation issue and for the betterment of the public through effective and innovative solutions.

-A NCSITE Member or Affiliate should have had a significant role in the project.
+A NCSITE Member should have had a significant role in the project.
 Projects are evaluated based on innovation, significance, and transferability.

 2017 Award Winner: GoRaleigh Station Renovation

 Consultants: WSP/Parsons Brinckerhoff, Clearscapes Architecture

 Stewart Engineering, BREE & Associates, Capital Project Consulting, Inc. – Project Management, Engineered Designs, Inc, MA Engineering Consultants, Inc, Susan Hatchell Landscapes Architects, American South General Contracting

 The City of Raleigh’s transit program, GoRaleigh, conducted a substantial renovation to their existing transit hub in downtown Raleigh, formerly known as Moore Square Station.
 This station renovation included a major renovation to the traffic flow associated with the bus station, and included significant facilities upgrades including new ticketing and restroom facilities, as well as a new elevator and stair tower for the parking deck connected to the station.
 The renovations resulted in a significant improvement in traffic flow and capacity for the station, which will be expected to shoulder significant increases in transit demand as part of the recently-approved Wake Transit Plan expansion.